Learning how to meal prep, when you do it right, can be a lifesaver.

-It’s easy to make in advance and can stay fresh in the fridge for up to four days or you could even freeze them.
-One of the reasons why I always reach for this recipe is because it requires minimum ingredients but lots of flavor.
+It’s easy to make in advance and can stay fresh in the fridge for up to four days, or you could even freeze them.
+One of the reasons I always reach for this recipe is because it requires minimal ingredients but offers lots of flavor.

-If you’re suffering from Monday-blues, you need something good to look forward to.
+If you’re suffering from Monday blues, you need something good to look forward to.
 This Greek chicken meal prep is quickly done and will give you healthy lunch options for four days.
-The recipe uses 1 pound boneless and skinless chicken breasts or simply four individual breasts.
+The recipe uses 1 pound of boneless and skinless chicken breasts or simply four individual breasts.

 This recipe is paired with a quick homemade tzatziki, a Greek tomato salad and farro—are we lunching in Athens or what?

 Tip: If you don’t like farro, swap it for brown rice or quinoa.
-And, if you are low-carb, then cauliflower rice should do the trick.
+And, if you prefer low carb, then cauliflower rice should do the trick.

 This is a good option if you meal prep to lose weight.
 It’s a well-balanced meal that’s easy to prepare ahead of time.
 Sweet potatoes are packed full of nutrients and are excellent sources for beta carotene, potassium and vitamin C.

-The recipe is for a shawarma chicken, so it uses paprika and cumin to spice the meat mildly, which I love, but you can miss these out if you want to.
+The recipe is for a shawarma chicken, so it calls for paprika and cumin to spice the meat mildly, which I love, but you can leave these out if you want to.